ismaelrumzan/typescript-issue/content/en/legal/terms.md

 Payments are made by direct debit or credit card clearing.
 If the payment deadline is exceeded, services can be restricted in the event of default.

-The customer is not entitled to offset claims against Digital Hotel, unless the claims are legally established or claims recognized in writing by Digital Hotel.
+The customer is not entitled to offset claims against oktus, unless the claims are legally established or claims recognized in writing by oktus.

 ## § 9.
 Confidentiality, data protection